 11. Johnny Jump Up:

-Despite their small and delicate nature, Johnny Jump Up flowers make the most significant statement with their bright purple and yellow blooms that stand out in the spring.
+Despite their small and delicate nature, Johnny Jump-Up flowers make the most significant statement with their bright purple and yellow blooms, which stand out in the spring.

 You can never go wrong with such beauties if you’re up to sprucing up your landscape with additional warm colors.
-Just dig in sufficient compost to help enrich the soil and scatter the seeds over the already prepared ground.
+Dig in sufficient compost to help enrich the soil and scatter the seeds over the already prepared ground.

 Lightly cover the seeds and water until they germinate.
-Johnny Jump Up plants grow well with exposure to adequate sunlight but also thrive with partial sun.
-They’re easy to maintain and are edibles–excellent additions to your salad as well as cocktails.
+Johnny Jump Up plants grow well with adequate sunlight but thrive with partial sun.
+They’re easy to maintain and edible – excellent salad and cocktail additions.

 Care Tip: